bartjanisse/BeerTender/BART/software/hw_pwm/README.md

 we cannot fully trust that this information is also applicable for the BCM2836 (Pi2) i have tested all posibilities from this table to see if the pwm is working or not.
 For these tests two modules pwm_1 and pwm_2 were used and can be found above.

-The table below show an overview of test results.
+The table below shows the test results.

 | GPIO    | PWM0      | PWM1      |  Working Y/N |
 | :------ |:---------:|:----------|:------------:|